 Geodatabase storage in relational databases

 Well-defined column types are used to store traditional tabular attributes.
-When the geodatabase is stored within a DBMS, spatial representations, most commonly represented by vectors or rasters, are generally stored using an extended spatial type.
+When the geodatabase is stored within a DBMS, spatial representations, most commonly represented by vectors or rasters, are generally stored using a SQL spatial type.

-Within the geodatabase, there are two primary sets of tables; system tables and dataset tables.
+Within the geodatabase, there are two primary sets of tables; system tables and user-defined tables.

-- Dataset tables—Each dataset in the geodatabase is stored in one or more tables.
-The dataset tables work with the system tables to manage data.
+- User-defined tables —Each dataset in the geodatabase is stored in one or more tables.
+The user-defined tables work with the system tables to manage data.

 - GDB_Items: Contains a listing of all items contained within a geodatabase such as feature classes, topologies and domains

 - GDB_ItemTypes: Contains a predefined list of recognized item types, such as Table